United States security clearance: Gaining access

 For people that require a security clearance to get access to classified information, an in-depth background investigation is conducted primarily by the Defense Counterintelligence and Security Agency, and the recipient signs a nondisclosure agreement.

 As of 2017, certain government officials (but not their staff) are granted access to classified information needed to do their jobs without a background check: members of the U.S. Senate and House of Representatives for committee work, federal judges and state supreme court judges for adjudicating cases, and state governors.
 Attorneys representing clients in cases with classified materials require a background check, but there is a reduced-scrutiny procedure for time-sensitive access.
 This ex officio access can be revoked.

 Pending a full security clearance, an applicant may be granted an interim security clearance of indefinite duration, which gives the applicant access to some classified information while the original application is being vetted.

 Access to any particular piece of information requires "need-to-know."
 In some cases, this requirement is only nominal, as some classified information is widely published on secure networks.
 In other cases, there is a formal need-to-know determination.
 In addition to such a determination, Special Access Programs and Sensitive Compartmented Information may require additional investigation and adjudication of the prospective clearance holder.

-As of 2020, the cost of obtaining a Top Secret clearance is $5,596 while a Secret is $433.
-These costs are paid for by revolving government funds and not by contractor companies.
+Prices

+Applicants do not pay out of pocket for a security clearance; the cost of the background investigation is billed to the requesting agency by the Defense Counterintelligence and Security Agency (DCSA), which conducts most federal background investigations.
+For fiscal year 2026, DCSA's standard-service billing rates for initial investigations are: